guillermo-carrasco/BestPracticesWorkshop/sphinx/source/index.rst

 Welcome to Best Practices on Development Workshop's documentation!
 ==================================================================

-Writting proper documentaiton will help you **and others** to understand the code way easier.
+Writing proper documentation will help you **and others** to understand the code way easier.
 It will also make you think on your code before actually start coding, just like unit testing!